Best Mattress of 2021

 Sleep trials go hand in hand with bed-in-a-box brands, although they can be attached to other in-store only mattresses.
 Online shopping meant customers no longer had a showroom where they could try out a physical mattress.
 A sleep trial was a guarantee shoppers would not be stuck with a bed that wasn’t their perfect match.

-A sleep trial is trial period where you can try out a mattress to be sure it’s the right one for you, and if not you can return or exchange it for a better suited one.
+A sleep trial is trial period where you can try out a mattress to be sure it’s the right one for you.

 Many brands offer 90-day to 120-day trial periods, and some even give you a full year to be certain.
 It takes about a month to fully adjust to a new mattress, so always look for a sleep trial covering at least that much.